GoogleChrome/web.dev/src/site/content/en/blog/profiling-web-audio-apps-in-chrome/index.md

 It usually shows missed audio callback deadlines or big garbage collection that might cause unexpected audio glitches.
-This information is useful for understanding a underlying problem, so Chromium engineers will often ask it especially when the local reproduction is not feasible.
-The general instructions for tracing is available [here](chromium-tracing).
+This information is useful for understanding an underlying problem, so Chromium engineers will often ask it especially when the local reproduction is not feasible.
+The general instructions for tracing are available [here](chromium-tracing).

 ### When do you use Web Audio DevTools extension?

 When you want to visualize the audio graph and monitor how the audio renderer performs in real time.
-The audio graph, a network of AudioNode objects to generate and synthesize an audio stream, often gets complex but the graph topology is opaque by design.
-(Web Audio API doesn’t have features for node/graph introspection.)
+The audio graph, a network of `AudioNode` objects to generate and synthesize an audio stream, often gets complex but the graph topology is opaque by design.
+(The Web Audio API doesn’t have features for node/graph introspection.)
 Some changes happen in your graph and now you hear silence.
 Then it’s time for debugging by listening.
 It is never easy, and it becomes more difficult when you have a bigger audio graph.
 The Web Audio